 Utah-Specific Factors Worth Knowing

-Salt Lake City’s environment creates a few flooring considerations you won’t find in a generic national guide.
+Salt Lake City’s environment creates a few flooring considerations you will not find in a generic national guide.

 Dry Air and Wood Movement

-The Wasatch Front runs dry.
-Salt Lake City averages around 15 inches of precipitation per year, and indoor humidity in winter can drop significantly.
+Salt Lake City averages around 15 inches of precipitation per year, and indoor humidity in winter can drop sharply.
 This matters for solid hardwood because wood moves with humidity.
 A solid hardwood floor installed without accounting for acclimation and expansion gaps can cup, warp, or develop gaps over time.

-The fix is straightforward: proper acclimation (letting the wood sit in your home for several days before installation) and correct gap spacing at walls.
+The fix is straightforward: proper acclimation and correct gap spacing at walls.
 This is standard practice for a careful installer.
-Engineered hardwood handles Utah’s dry conditions better than solid because of its layered construction, making it more dimensionally stable.
+Engineered hardwood handles Utah’s dry conditions better than solid because of its layered construction.

 Basement Considerations in SLC

 Most Salt Lake Valley homes have basements, and moisture is the primary concern for any flooring below grade.
-Even in SLC’s relatively dry climate, concrete slabs can transmit moisture vapor.
-Before installing anything in a basement, the slab should be tested for moisture content.
-LVP is the right answer for most SLC basements.
-It’s waterproof, comfortable underfoot with the right underlayment, and handles the temperature swings that basements see seasonally.
+Even in a dry climate, concrete slabs can transmit moisture vapor.
+Waterproof laminate is the right answer for most SLC basements because it handles below-grade realities without turning into a fragile maintenance problem.

 Altitude and Finish Curing

-At Salt Lake City’s elevation (roughly 4,300 feet), solvent-based finishes on site-finished hardwood can cure differently than at sea level.
-Slightly faster evaporation means some finishes need adjusted application.
-This isn’t a major issue with a knowledgeable installer, but it’s worth mentioning if you’re considering site-finished hardwood.
+At Salt Lake City’s elevation, site-finished hardwood can cure a little differently than it does at sea level.
+This is not a major issue with a knowledgeable installer, but it is worth mentioning if you are considering site-finished hardwood.

 What’s Included in a Plank & Go Quote

-• In-home consultation: we come to your space, take measurements, and look at the subfloor.
-No guessing.
+- In-home consultation: we come to your space, take measurements, and look at the subfloor

-• Materials: the flooring product you select from our curated sample collection
+- Materials: the flooring product you select from our curated samples

-• Underlayment: appropriate to the product and your subfloor
+- Underlayment: appropriate to the product and subfloor

-• Standard subfloor prep: minor leveling and patching (significant subfloor repairs are quoted separately and upfront)
+- Standard subfloor prep: minor leveling and patching

-What we’ll flag separately before you decide: any subfloor issues discovered during the consultation, tile removal if applicable, and furniture moving if needed beyond standard staging.
+What we flag separately before you decide: any subfloor issues discovered during the consultation, tile removal if applicable, and furniture moving if needed beyond standard staging.
+The goal is simple: you should know what is included, what is not, and what would change the number before you say yes.

 Cost Comparison at a Glance